sodadata/docs/soda/glossary.md

 # Glossary
 <!--This glossary contains Soda-specific terms only.
 Do not define industry terminology such as "SQL" or "query".-->

+#### agreement
+A collection of checks that serve as a contract between stakeholders that stipulates the expected and agreed-upon state of data quality in a data source.

 ### alert
 A setting that you configure in a Soda Cloud monitor by specifying key:value thresholds which, if exceeded, trigger a notification.
 See also: [notification](#notification).